cockroachdb/docs/v19.2/cockroachcloud-cluster-management.md

 ## Delete cluster

 {{site.data.alerts.callout_danger}}
-Deleting a cluster is a non-reversible action that will delete all cluster data.
+Deleting a cluster will delete all cluster data.
 {{site.data.alerts.end}}

 Proceed with the following steps only if you are sure you want to delete a cluster: